Fall 2024 Christmas Tree Update IPM Christmas Tree Notes

 A number of NC counties were affected by the increased heat and drought conditions.
 Farms in the southern counties seem to be the most affected, with first-year seedling losses observed in Madison, Mitchell, and Haywood.
 A few farms suffered 60-95% mortality of first-year seedling.
 In drought-afflicted farms the Extension team noted Turkish fir seedling mortality was generally lower than Fraser seedlings.
 Canaan fir seemed to withstand water stress better than Fraser, however the team did see some fields with very high Canaan mortality.
 Fields with plenty of weeds seemed to fair better in dry conditions, as the weeds could have kept the soil moist.
 J-rooted seedlings were hit particularly hard.

 North Carolina growers normally do not need to irrigate fields.
-With heat and drought conditions not expected to improved, we at Extension will update production recommendations for afflicted growers.
+With heat and drought conditions not expected to improve, we at Extension will update production recommendations for afflicted growers.

 Dry seedling laid on ground with yellowed needles toward bottom Dying seedling with slight J root